Saskatchewan Lakes A-Z

 Also known as: Diefenbaker Lake

-Lake Diefenbaker, the largest artificial lake in southern Saskatchewan, is developing a reputation as one of the province's favorite vacationlands!
-The ...
+Lake Diefenbaker, the largest reservoir in southern Saskatchewan, is developing a reputation as a favorite vacationland for visitors from all over Canada ...

 |Last Mountain Lake||